 The Transport Agent manages the signaling between AMS Assemblages

-3.2.6 Interface “A”: This interface refers to the transport between two AMS Assemblages.
+3.2.6 Interface “A”: This interface refers to the communication control between two AMS Assemblages.

-3.2.7 Interface “B”: This interface refers to the interface between the Applications within the AMS Assemblage and the Container function.
+3.2.7 Interface “B”: This interface refers to the communication control between the Applications within the AMS Assemblage and the Container function.

-3.2.8 Interface “C”: The media stream between two AMS Assemblages.
+3.2.8 Interface “C”: This interface refers to the media stream between two AMS Assemblages.

+3.2.9 Interface “E”: This interface refers to the network access control between the Assemblage and Service Node for use of the network resources.

+3.2.10 Interface “K”: This interface refers to the Application control between two Applications.

 3.2.11 Session: A session refers to communication between two AMS Assemblages, which may involve one or more communicating applications.

 3.2.12 Service Node: The Service Node is a network entity that enables the container to establish communication with a remote entity, facilitate NAT/FW traversal, and provide other network-based services.